-Italy cuts short Venice’s world-famous Carnival amid coronavirus crisis | DW | 23.02.2020
+Italy cuts short Venice’s world-famous carnival amid coronavirus crisis | DW | 23.02.2020

 "We have to adopt drastic measures," Zaia told reporters.
 "As of this evening there will be a ban on the Venice Carnival as well as on all events, sporting as well, until March 1 inclusive," he said.
 "All private and public gatherings" must be avoided, Zaia said, adding that all schools will also be closed until the end of the month.

-The carnival was still in full swing on Sunday as the announcements were made and the festival draws tens of thousands of visitors from around the world each year.
+The Venice Carnival was still in full swing on Sunday as the announcements were made with tens of thousands of visitors from around the world enjoying the festivities.

+Earlier Sunday, the first coronavirus cases were reported in central Venice.
+Two people aged almost 90 were under intensive care in the lagoon city's hospital.
+Prior to that, that had been 25 cases reported across the Veneto region.

 "I think that from tonight we will take further restrictive measures," said City Mayor Luigi Brugnaro, speaking from St. Mark's Square.